Emmet Dalton: Film industry

 Over the following forty years, he worked in Ireland and the US in film production.
-In 1958 he founded Irish Ardmore Studios in Bray.
+In 1958, he founded Irish Ardmore Studios in Bray.
 His company helped produce films such as The Blue Max, The Spy Who Came in from the Cold and The Lion in Winter, all of which were filmed in Ireland.
 His daughter is Irish actress Audrey Dalton.

 Death

 Emmet Dalton died in his daughter Nuala's house in Dublin in 1978 on his 80th birthday, never having seen the film that Cathal O'Shannon of RTÉ had made on his life.
 During the making of the film they visited the battlefields in France (including Ginchy and Guillemont on the Somme), Kilworth Camp in Cork, Béal Na Bláth, and other places that Dalton had not visited since his earlier years.
-He wished to be buried as near as possible to his friend Michael Collins in Glasnevin Cemetery in Dublin and was buried there in March 1978 after a military funeral.
-None of the ruling Fianna Fail government ministers or TDs attended.
+He wished to be buried as near as possible to his friend Michael Collins in Glasnevin Cemetery in Dublin, and was buried there in March 1978 after a military funeral.
+None of the ruling Fianna Fáil government ministers or TDs attended.